-Not used to sleep soundly, Bruce basked in Tim’s warmth before nudging him to get his attention and greeting him, “Good morning, Tim.”
+Not used to sleep soundly, Bruce basked in Tim’s warmth before nudging him to get his attention and greeting, “Good morning, Tim.”

-Smiling up at the soft tone, Tim replied, “Good morning, Bruce.”
-He didn’t know why but his toes curled up and it just might have to do with him feeling much safer than he had in months.
+Smiling up at the soft tone, Tim replied, “Morning, Bruce.”
+He didn’t know why but his toes curled up and it just might have to do with him feeling much safer than he had in weeks, in months.

-Understanding that emotions were almost as hard for Tim as they were for him, Bruce urged Tim back into his original position and asked, “How are you feeling?”
+Understanding that emotions were almost as hard for Tim as they were for him, Bruce urged Tim back into his original position and calmly asked, “How are you feeling?”

 Holding his hand out while he waited for Bruce to offer him his, Tim played around with the massive size difference in their fingers while he tried to figure out what the best response would be.
 “I think I’m still asleep, but I’m not sure.
 I still think that this might all just be a dream.”

 Tim sighed into Bruce’s chest and tried to shake off the rest of his sleepiness.
 Even though he couldn’t think straight yet, he still knew, “Yeah but…Bruce I don’t want to talk about that right now.
 I’d much rather get some breakfast and coffee first and then have a serious conversation.”

-Knowing a diversion when he saw one, Bruce decided to indulge him and offered, “That’s no problem, but I’m assuming that we’re going to be eating cereal again?”
+Bruce knew a diversion when he saw one, but he decided to indulge Tim.
+“That’s no problem, but I’m assuming that we’re going to be eating cereal again?”